erickfis/autoOne_regression/texts.md

 - standard deviation: U$ 8089.08
 - range: U$ 40282.00

 The prices distribution is bimodal with peaks around U$8500.00 and U$34000.00 The prices go from $5118.00 to U$45400.00.

-There are outliers included in this sample: prices above U$38000.00 have only two data points.
+Prices above \\$38000.00 have only 03 observations.
+While it is very tempting to call them outliers, this is not really the case.
+We have sales at

+- \\$41315.00
+- \\$40960.00
+- \\$45400.00

+As those prices are in the same level as the prices of the regular sales, it becomes clear that they are not recorded by mistake.
+Those observations are just really rare on this sample.

 Lets take a look on some stats: